18 Gault&Millau points

 - 20 ml of balsamic vinegar

-- Infuse the olive oil and the Nespresso Fortissio Lungo coffee and leave on the corner of the stove for 1 hour.
-Filter it, add the balsamic vinegar and blend.
+- Infuse the olive oil and the Nespresso Fortissio Lungo coffee and leave in the corner of the stove for 1 hour.
+Then filter it.
+Add the balsamic vinegar and blend.

 - Chop the figs into thin slices like a sort of carpaccio.